lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 The first highlighted portion of the ``get_parser()`` function (starting with ``filename = inspect.getfile(lambda: None)``) defines variables based on the name of the script.
 While this method of determining the file name is non-standard for Python 3, the Abaqus Python environment neccessitates this syntax.
-Nonetheless, the code is general for any script name.
+This code will become common boilerplate code included in every Abaqus journal file created in the WAVES-EABM tutorials.
+It is valuable to the behavior of these example journal files, but may not be required for all journal files depending on their designed behavior.

 The code that follows uses the name of the script to define some variables.
 This code assumes that the ``part_name`` variable will be equal to the name of the script and will